Gyroscopic Gravitational Memory: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Glenn Barnich, Jorrit Bosma, Marc Geiller, Mahdi Godazgar, Gregory Kozyreff and Marios Petropoulos for illuminating interactions on (dual) asymptotic symmetries, precession, and memory effects.
+In addition, we thank Miguel Paulos for suggesting to use pulsars as gyroscopes, as well as Kaye Jiale Li and Joana Teixeira for illuminating interactions on pulsars.
 A.S.\ also wishes to thank Gilles Esposito-Far\`ese, Roberto Oliveri and Simone Speziale for crucial discussions on gyroscopes and memory.
+Finally, we thank the anonymous referee for a manifestly careful reading of our manuscript and questions that contributed to an improved updated paper.

-The work of A.S.\ is funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 801505.
-The work of B.O.\ is supported by the ANR grant {\it TopO} No.\ ANR-17-CE30-0013-01, and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.\ 846244.
+The work of A.S.\ is funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.\ 801505.
+The work of B.O.\ is supported by the ANR grant \textit{TopO} No.\ ANR-17-CE30-0013-01, and by the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.\ 846244.